Medicinal products for human use

 The document prepared on the basis of Article 16i of Directive 2001/83/EC has been adopted and transmitted to the Council and the European Parliament.

-On 30 May 2007, the Commission launched a consultation on a draft report on the experience acquired as a result of the application of the specific provisions of Chapter 2a of Directive 2001/83/EC (introduced by Directive 2004/24/EC) on specific provisions applicable to traditional herbal medicinal products, as required under Article 16i of Directive 2001/83/EC.
+Responses to the public consultation on draft report on the experience acquired as a result of the application of the specific provisions of Chapter 2a of Directive 2001/83/EC on specific provisions applicable to traditional herbal medicinal products.